 bus fleet on east - west routes.
 Some buses have done over 1 million kms.

-For the inventory of the fleet as it was early 2018 Click here Many of these buses are Euro 3, banned in most first world countries, and 75% of them are older than the withdrawn trolley buses.
-80 of the 162 buses listed are scheduled for replacement within the next 12 months or so, some replaced with Euro 5 double decker, some others, perhaps, with former trolley buses converted to battery power.
+For the inventory of the fleet as it was early 2019 Click here Many of these buses are Euro 3, banned in most first world countries, and 75% of them are older than the withdrawn trolley buses.

 Who voted to remove the non polluting trolley buses ?
 Click here